pattarapolwnr/tailwindcss-email-subscribe/readme.md

 # Email Subscribe Project

+This is my first use of Tailwind CSS for building web layout.
-Email Subscribe mini-project from my Tailwind course.
+I learned this project from Brad Traversy's Tailwind course.

 ![Alt text](images/email-subscribe.png)